A San Leandro Monarch Butterfly Story

 Meet Brenda Pineda.
 She works here at Evergreen as our store supervisor and is one of our cashiers.
 If somebody picks up your phone call, it's often Brenda.
 You'll also see her shooting pictures around the nursery as our main photographer.

-Brenda purchased one of our 4-inch California Native Narrow Leaf Milkweed plants back in the early spring.
-She took it to her San Leandro home and transplanted it into a large pot on her patio.
+Brenda took home one of our California Native Narrow Leaf Milkweed plants earlier this spring.
+She San transplanted it into a large pot on her San Leandro patio.
 Soon after, she noticed a few small white eggs on the leaves.

-Within days a baby Monarch Caterpillar appeared, followed by a few more.
-Based on the timing, we think the eggs were probably deposited by a female Monarch while the plant was still at our nursery.
+Within days a baby Monarch Caterpillar emerged.
+Based on the timing, we think the eggs were perhaps deposited by a female Monarch while the plant was still at our nursery.
+But only the mama butterfly knows for sure.

-Very soon there were multiple caterpillars on Brenda's milkweed plant--and they were Very Hungry.
-They began to devour all the leaves with only the stems remaining (this is okay; it does not harm the plant).
+Soon there were multiple caterpillars on Brenda's milkweed plant--and they were Very Hungry.
+They began to devour all the leaves with only the stems remaining.
+(This is okay and does not harm the plant; it will recover and regrow.)

 The Magic of Metamorphosis

-Soon the mature caterpillars formed their chrysalises on the ceiling of a small mesh enclosure that Brenda purchased from an online butterfly supplies site.
-This gave the Monarchs a safe space where they were protected from other critters, including Brenda's adorable and curious dog.
+Soon the mature caterpillars formed their chrysalises on the ceiling of a small mesh enclosure that Brenda purchased from a butterfly habitat website.
+This gave the Monarchs a protected space where they were undisturbed by other critters, including Brenda's cats and curious little dog.

 After two weeks the first Monarch Butterfly emerged!
 Brenda made plans to safely transport it to the nursery so she could release it into our new Pollinator Garden.